Dhole: In culture and literature

 Three dhole-like animals are featured on the coping stone of the Bharhut stupa dating from 100 BC.
 They are shown waiting by a tree, with a woman or spirit trapped up it, a scene reminiscent of dholes treeing tigers.
+In Tamil Sangam literature from 100 BC to 200 AD, the dhole is a recurring character, a device of metonymy in song; Ainkurunuru 323 narrates a pregnant dhole craving to eat wild pig, so its male mate hunts for pig.

 Its fearsome reputation in India is reflected by the number of pejorative names it possesses in Hindi, which variously translate as "red devil", "devil dog", "jungle devil", or "hound of Kali".

+Dholes appeared in The Second Jungle Book in the chapter Red Dog, in which Mowgli and the Seeonee Wolf Pack must battle a pack of dholes (referred to as "red dogs") that have invaded their part of the jungle.

 Leopold von Schrenck had trouble obtaining dhole specimens during his exploration of Amurland, as the local Gilyaks greatly feared the species.
-This fear and superstition was not, however, shared by neighbouring Tungusic peoples.
+This fear and superstition was not shared by neighbouring Tungusic peoples.
 It was speculated that this differing attitude towards the dhole was due to the Tungusic peoples' more nomadic, hunter-gatherer lifestyle.

 Japanese author Uchida Roan wrote about the declining popularity of indigenous dog breeds in 1901, which he asserted were descended from the dhole.

 In China, the dhole was widely known throughout history and mythology.
 One notable legendary creature is the Nine sons of the dragon, which was believed to be a creature that was part-dhole, part-dragon.
 In modern times, the Chinese word for dhole 豺 (Chái) is often confused with 'jackal' or 'wolf', resulting in many confusions and mistranslations of dholes as jackals or wolves.

+A dhole may have been presented as a gift to the Akkadian king Ibbi-Sin as tribute referred to in the inscription as the "red dog of Meluhha" or Indus Valley Civilisation.

 Tameability

 Brian Houghton Hodgson kept captured dholes in captivity, and found, with the exception of one animal, they remained shy and vicious even after 10 months.
 Adult dholes are nearly impossible to tame, though pups are docile and can even be allowed to play with domestic dog pups until they reach early adulthood.
-A dhole may have been presented as a gift to the Akkadian king Ibbi-Sin as tribute referred to in the inscription as the "red dog of Meluhha" or Indus Valley Civilisation of Pakistan suggesting a once greater range of the dhole.